rmaziarka/radekmaziarka.pl/page/content/en/posts/2021/2020-03/conway-law/index.md

 [![](/images/2019/02/2.jpg)](/images/2019/02/2.jpg)

 Microsoft has [analyzed and described](https://www.microsoft.com/en-us/research/wp-content/uploads/2016/02/tr-2008-11.pdf) how its organizational structure has contributed to the number of bugs and perceived quality of Vista OS.
-Based on actual data, it was proven that complicated structure and unclear decision process negatively influenced the delivered operating system.
+Based on actual data, it was proven, that complicated structure and unclear decision process negatively influenced the delivered operating system.

-Another excellent material is the [scientific paper](http://www.hbs.edu/faculty/Publication%20Files/08-039_1861e507-1dc1-4602-85b8-90d71559d85b.pdf?lipi=urn:li:page:d_flagship3_pulse_read;Jt69%2BCqYSgSZqq23lkSrbA%3D%3D) from Harvard Business School which describes how different organizational structures influence software structure.
+Another excellent material is the [scientific paper](http://www.hbs.edu/faculty/Publication%20Files/08-039_1861e507-1dc1-4602-85b8-90d71559d85b.pdf?lipi=urn:li:page:d_flagship3_pulse_read;Jt69%2BCqYSgSZqq23lkSrbA%3D%3D) from Harvard Business School.
+It describes how different organizational structures influence software structures.
 Open-source-based organizations tend to create loosely-coupled software, which is also how they operate on a daily basis.
 Close-sourced organizations work in a more coupled way and it tends to create software with a higher number of interconnections.

-There also other, less formal, materials like the [mail to Microsoft employees](https://news.microsoft.com/2018/03/29/satya-nadella-email-to-employees-embracing-our-future-intelligent-cloud-and-intelligent-edge/) from Saya Nadella describing structure changes driven by Conway’s Law or [document](https://assets.publishing.service.gov.uk/media/57a08da640f0b652dd001abc/Usability-issues-in-website-design.pdf) of Nigel Beyan describing how organization structure influences website structure of the organization.
+There are also other, less formal materials like:

+- [mail to Microsoft employees](https://news.microsoft.com/2018/03/29/satya-nadella-email-to-employees-embracing-our-future-intelligent-cloud-and-intelligent-edge/) from Saya Nadella describing structure changes driven by Conway’s Law, or
+- [document](https://assets.publishing.service.gov.uk/media/57a08da640f0b652dd001abc/Usability-issues-in-website-design.pdf) of Nigel Beyan describing how organization structure influences website structure of the organization.

 ## Conway's Law - my example

 I have also experienced Conway’s Law very much in my professional life.
 Hence my research on this topic.

 In one of my previous projects, there was an employee, that theoretically should have had a low influence on the system – he was supposed to assist when deploying the system to the production environment.
 Unfortunately, he was outside of the project structure and he had a different Project Manager.
-We had no chance to influence and convince this person to change their vision to be compatible with our solution.
+We had no options to influence and convince this person to change his vision to be compatible with the created solution.

-The person forced us, to come up with a solution that fitted his vision, but at the same time, we weren’t able to create a system that we needed – every change had to be approved by this person.
+The person forced us to come up with a solution that fitted his vision.
+At the same time, we weren’t able to create a system that was required – every change had to be approved by this person.
 It resulted in big implementation issues and many additional work hours spent on rework and adjustments of the system.

 ## Conway's Law - influence on the organization